 - Answering to all dog complaints and animal bites.

 - Enforcing laws for all Village of Kenmore and Town of Tonawanda dog ordinances and Article #7 of the Agricultural and Markets Law

-It is unlawful for a dog to be unleashed off of the owner's premises in the Town of Tonawanda and Village of Kenmore.
-This includes all parks and recreation areas.
-The fine for this offense ranges from $25 to $250.
+It is unlawful for a dog to be unleashed off of the owners prmeises in the Town of Tonawanda and Village of Kenmore.
+This includes all parks and recreation areas, unless otherwise indicated.
+The fines for this offense ranges from $25 to $250.

-It shall be the duty of every dog owner or person having possession, custody or control of a dog to remove any feces left by said dog on any public property owned by the Town of Tonawanda and deposit it in a container lawfully used for the disposal of refuse.
+It shall be the duty of every dog owner or person having possession, custody or control of a dog to remove any feces left by said dog on any public property owner by The Town of Tonawanda and the Village of Kenmore, and deposit it in a container lawfully used for the disposal of refuse.

 Rabies and Wild Animals

 Rabies is found in warm-blooded animals, frequently in raccoons, foxes, skunks and bats.
 All warm-blooded animal bites are considered for possible exposure to the rabies virus.
 For this reason, it has been mandated by the New York State Public Health Law that every animal bite be reported to the local health department.
 A bite by any animal should be thoroughly cleansed with soap and water as soon as possible, and medical attention should be sought immediately.
 The biting animal must be captured if it is a stray cat, dog or wild animal.

 If your pet fights with a known or suspected rabid animal, the rabies virus in that animal's saliva may remain alive on the pet's skin or in its mouth for up to three hours.
 If it is necessary to handle the pet during this period, wear gloves.
 Wash the pet with soap and water.
 Call the Erie County Health Department at (716) 874-1070.